nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 1. Create a PR to merge your branch into master on the `addon-datastore` repository
 1. Automated checks to validate the submission will complete.
 Refer to [addon-datastore-validation](https://github.com/nvaccess/addon-datastore-validation) for more information on automated checks.
-GitHub requires manual approval for the automated checks to run on an author's the first submission to the repository.
+GitHub requires manual approval for the automated checks to run on an author's first submission to the repository.
 1. If the checks pass, the PR should be merged automatically.
 However, a human review process may be required.
 1. When the PR is merged the add-on becomes available in the store.